 As CMT can be caused by a number of known gene mutations, expectant couples with a family history of the disease may wish to find out if their baby is likely to be affected.
 These tests are carried out during pregnancy to determine whether a baby has inherited the defective genes and their risk for developing CMT.

 Chorionic villus sampling (CVS) is a test that involves taking a sample of the placenta from the womb, usually between weeks 11 and 14 of the pregnancy.
 The sample is then examined for the presence of gene mutations associated with CMT in a laboratory.

-Amniocentesis is a test that involves taking a sample of the amniotic fluid, usually between weeks 15 to 20 of the pregnancy.
+Another test that can be used to diagnose CMT in a fetus is amniocentesis.
+This test involves taking a sample of the amniotic fluid, usually between weeks 15 to 20 of the pregnancy.
 The sample is then examined for genetic mutations that are indicative of CMT.

-Depending on the results of the tests, expectant parents can make the decision to continue the pregnancy or have an abortion.
-However, parents should be aware that the severity of the condition can vary widely and the genetic tests are not currently able to predict the true impact of the condition on the child’s quality of life.
+Depending on the results of the tests, expectant parents can make the decision on whether they want to continue the pregnancy or not.
+However, parents should be aware that the severity of the condition can vary widely and that the genetic tests are not currently able to predict the true impact of the condition on the child’s quality of life.